KimaniKibuthu/ecommerce-pricer/notion-documentation/Price Discovery Product a9051f98336d4a3a8696abff8bc41555.md

 Its implementation can be found in the `agents_notebooks` branch within `fellowship/price-discovery/notebooks` GitHub repository.
 There is an `Agents.ipynb` notebook with code implementations.

+Vector Database was also implemented into the LLM of the RAG architectural model.
+The product description was given to the LLM in a similar way as to the agents, whereby the LLM searches for similar products in the database and if not found, then moves to Google Search.
+The implementation is found in the `RAG-Complete-Open-clip-vit-b-32-chroma.ipynb` notebook within the `rag_notebooks`  branch

 **3.2.4 Results**
 When the agent’s performance is compared with and without the database search, the price range of the product with the database search is narrower than without.
 Both with and without gave price ranges that included the true price.